-I’m sure you’ve noticed how, sometimes, Google (or Bing, at that) ranks a different page than you’ve intended for the keyword.
+I’m sure you’ve noticed how, sometimes, Google (or Bing, at that) ranks a different page than you’ve intended for the optimized keyword.
 The actual preferred landing page might still rank, however, it’s that different page that achieves a higher position.

 Unfortunately, with most keyword rank trackers monitoring for the first domain result in SERPs, tracking where your preferred pages rank proves almost impossible.

 Not with Rank Intelligence, though.

 The tool allows you to map a preferred landing page to a keyword, and track its rankings separately from the main ranking report.

 #6.
 Group Together Keywords and Pages

 One of the biggest challenges with working on an enterprise site is the incredible amount of pages to manage.
-In a typical enterprise organization, an SEO could easily be working on thousands, if not more, content assets.
+In a typical enterprise organization, an SEO could easily be working on thousands of content assets — maybe even more.

 So, how do you make sense of it all and track rankings?

-Short answer - Group page and keywords together.
-In seoClarity, it leverages 'tags' to mark specific content types and other aspects of your site.
+Short answer: group page and keywords together.
+In seoClarity, you can use tags to mark specific content types and other aspects of your site.

 Tags are a versatile option that you can use whichever way you want.